Are you looking to take your business to the next level? There are some key business numbers you should keep track of and know how to improve.

 To start increasing your retail revenue you can:

-- Set a goal, for example, if you’re selling retail to 10% of your clients, you could strive for 25%.
+For example, if you’re selling retail to 10% of your clients, you could strive for 25%.
 Get your team onboard with the challenge and ensure they have the product knowledge they need.

-- Provide great advice.
 Success in selling retail comes down to your approach.
 Your clients are often looking for guidance and direction when it comes to products.
 So when you’re next shampooing them, tell them which shampoo you’re using and why.
 This not only makes clients aware of products you’re using but also explains their benefits, making it more likely they’ll leave with a product.